10 Mental Health Programs for High School Students

 3. Mental Health First Aid for Teens (tMHFA)

-This multi-session program was developed in partnership with Lady Gaga’s Born This Way Foundation for students in grades 10 – 12 to help them identify, understand, and respond to signs of mental health and substance use challenges among their friends and peers, including the impact of school violence and bullying.
-Search by zip code for programs near you.
+This multi-session program was developed in partnership with Lady Gaga’s Born This Way Foundation for students in grades 10 – 12.
+The program seeks to help students identify, understand, and respond to signs of mental health and substance use challenges among their friends and peers, including the impact of school violence and bullying.
+Search by zip code for programs near you, which are offered both in-person and virtually.

 4. Teen Talk App

-A free, anonymous, safe space for teens 13 – 19 to request support from peers and learn from others with similar experiences.
+This app is a free, anonymous, safe space for teens 13 – 19 to request support from peers and learn from others with similar experiences.
 Trained teens and their supervisors are available live from 5 pm – 10pm PT.
 Teens can post on the app 24 hours a day and will receive a response when advisors come online.
 They can also read what other teens are experiencing and the support they received.
-Downloadable on iOS and Android devices.
+It is downloadable on iOS and Android devices.

 At the same time, do not feel stigmatized from addressing mental health challenges.
 Simply present this information in a positive light if it is an integral part of your story.
-For example, you can write about transformative experiences that have helped you grow and would make you an asset to the college community.
+For example, you can write about any transformative experiences that have helped you grow and would make you an asset to the college community, and for some students their struggle with mental health is exactly that kind of experience.

 Prioritize Schools that Prioritize Student Mental Health